2010 Brazilian Grand Prix: Race

-The 71-lap race took place in the afternoon over a distance of 305.909 km from 14:00 Brasilia Time (UTC−02:00).
+The 71-lap race took place in the afternoon over a distance of 305.909 km from 14:00 Brasilia Time (UTC−02:00) in front of a crowd of 157,582 spectators.
 The weather at the start was dry and clear, with the air temperature between 24 and 25 C and the track temperature from 47 to 51 C; conditions were expected to remain consistent throughout the race, and no rain was forecast.
 Klien stopped his car at the exit to the pit lane and failed to start due to fluctuating fuel pressure.
 Trackside equipment moved his car to the pit lane, where the Hispania Racing mechanics repaired it.
 When the race commenced, Hülkenberg spun his tyres, allowing Vettel to pass him on the inside for the lead into the Senna S chicane.
 Webber held off Hamilton on the outside for third place.
 At the exit to the Descica do Lago corner Webber lined up a pass on Hülkenberg on the Reta Oposta straight.
 An oversteer stopped Hülkenberg from accelerating early and his braking early let Webber into second place on the outside.
 Hamilton, in an unbalanced car, was able to fend off Alonso on the inside at the exit of Descica do Lago turn for fifth and continued to do so for the rest of the lap.

 Behind the first four drivers, Schumacher fell to tenth due to a driver error putting him onto the grass.
 Kubica moved from seventh to sixth and Button advanced from eleventh to ninth.
 Petrov made a slow start, mounting a kerb at the exit of the Senna S Chicane to avoid colliding with Alguersuari and fell to 22nd.
 Towards the end of lap one, Hamilton was slow out of Junção turn, allowing Alonso to challenge him on the main straight, but Hamilton retained fourth place at the Senna S chicane.
 Alonso tried again and took fourth from Hamilton after Descica do Lago turn.
 Alonso immediately began to gain on Hülkenberg.
 On lap three, Schumacher passed Button before the Senna S chicane for ninth place.
 Alonso closed up to Hülkenberg and began to pressure him for third position.

 At the start of lap four, Alonso steered right to attempt to overtake Hülkenberg; the latter blocked Alonso into the Senna S chicane; Hülkenberg ran with his rear wing at a high angle, making him vulnerable to a pass and it required him to steer left and brake later than Alonso.
 On lap five, Alonso again failed to pass Hülkenberg on the outside into the Senna S chicane.
 This allowed Hamilton to close up to Alonso, albeit not close enough to pass him.
 On the seventh lap, Alonso slipstreamed Hülkenberg, who ran wide at the entry to the Descica do Lago turn and Alonso drew alongside Hülkenberg before passing him on the inside cresting a hill towards Ferradura corner for third position.
 The time Alonso lost behind Hülkenberg was ten seconds, dropping him 11 seconds behind Vettel.